Dog Sledding in New Hampshire at Muddy Paw Sled Dog Kennel

 More About Dog Sled Tours in New Hampshire

 Muddy Paws Sled Dog Kennel and its non-profit NH Sled Dog Rescue, History & Education Center are based in Jefferson in New Hampshire's White Mountains.
 Winter dog sled tours are offered mid-December through mid-March, conditions permitting, and can be customized to suit couples, families and other groups.
 There have even been dog sledding marriage proposals!
-Standard day and evening tours for all ages range from a scenic 2-hour experience that includes a ride and an educational component to a half-day Drive Your Own Team experience to a 50-mile excursion with an overnight inn stay.
+Standard day and evening tours for all ages range from a scenic 2-hour experience that includes a ride and an educational component to a half-day Drive Your Own Team experience to a full-day adventure.

 And even after the snow melts, dog lovers can book a rolling dog sled experience.
 The energetic canines at Muddy Paws pull rolling carts from May 1 through November 30.
 They need to stay in shape, after all!

 All tours are as hands-on as guests would like and include plenty of time to pet and interact with the dogs.
 If you find yourself smitten with a Siberian, you may just be able to adopt.
 Muddy Paw does offer adoptions of retired sled dogs, as placing them with forever families allows the kennel to rescue even more dogs.